petermunro/linux-intro/README.md

-# Linux Fundamentals Course Outline
+# Linux Fundamentals

-Linux is used by many large websites - Google, Facebook, Twitter, Yahoo, Amazon, YouTube, and many more.
+Linux is used by many large websites - Google, Facebook, Twitter, Yahoo, Amazon, YouTube, and more.
 Have you wondered why?
-Learn the fundamentals of how to harness Linux's power in this engaging course, which is intended for those who want to get the most out of using Linux.
+Learn the fundamentals of how to harness Linux\'s power in this engaging course, which is intended for those who want to get the most out of using Linux.

 I place particular emphasis on the simple yet general concepts underlying Linux.
 These concepts enable you to do very powerful things.
 You will learn:

-1.  how Linux's very simple structure gives you great flexibility
+1.  how Linux\'s very simple structure gives you great flexibility
-2.  how to hook commands together as 'building blocks' to make more powerful commands
+2.  how to hook commands together as \'building blocks\' to make more powerful commands
-3.  the common features the 'shell' gives you that can be used with any command
+3.  the common features the \'shell\' gives you that can be used with any command
 4.  how to process files and text

 # Approach